 Almost at the park, we got our first of several exciting wildlife sightings that evening: a desert bighorn sheep!
 Defying gravity, it seemed to glide across smooth sheets of rock.
 The prodigious horns, I later learned, are hollow inside.
 In spring, an odd sound sometimes breaks through Zion: horn-knocking of bighorn sheep can be heard a mile away.
 Bighorn disappeared from the park by 1950s, but a small population was reintroduced in the ’70s, growing to about 200 individuals today–we were lucky to see one.

 Still reeling from the sheep’s acrobatics, we soon reached another local marvel, man-made this time: the 1.1-mile Zion-Mt.
 Carmel Tunnel that cuts through the cliff.
 Driving through it was an odd experience, made less disorienting by occasional openings in the wall, or “galleries,” carved out to allow better ventilation for workers when the tunnel was being built.
 Once upon a time, it was possible to stop by these galleries and admire the breathtaking views.
 With steady traffic through the tunnel now, even in the waning days of October, you’ll have to wait to admire the vistas at the tunnel’s end.
-Don’t worry, you’ll get ample time to do so: once outside, a narrow road snakes its way down the cliff, deeper and deeper into the canyon–and to the park’s Visitors’ Center.
+Don’t worry, you’ll get ample time to do so: outside the tunnel, a narrow road snakes its way down the cliff, deeper and deeper into the canyon–and to the park’s Visitors’ Center.
 Was all this JUST the beginning?!

 We had an hour of daylight ahead, so we parked by the Visitors’ Center and hopped on the park’s shuttle (from April through October, Zion’s scenic drive is only accessible by shuttle to cut down on traffic).
 As with Bryce, Zion’s Park Newspaper was a handy guide.
 We decided to ride the shuttle through the park, a round-trip of 80 minutes.
 But even this basic plan was soon scaled down.
 We couldn’t resist getting out on some of the stops–with names like Court of the Patriarchs, and views to match, can you blame us?